fluid-project/jira-to-11ty/src/issues/FLUID-6223.md

     {
       "author": "Tony Atkins [RtF]",
       "date": "2018-01-22T05:21:23.416-0500",
-      "body": "@@Antranig Basman, now that my previous infusion pull is merged, I am preparing to spike this as we have discussed.
+      "body": "Antranig Basman, now that my previous infusion pull is merged, I am preparing to spike this as we have discussed.
 Unless you have new thoughts on the subject, I would follow the approach outlined in the comments above, i.e.:\n\n1.
 Before iterating through keys in the values supplied to fluid.stringTemplate, the structure would be \"flattened\" as described above.\n2.
 The rest of the logic would be as before, iterate through the keys in the flattened object in reverse order by length, attempting to replace the longest key possible after the percent sign.&#x20;\n"
     },
     {
       "author": "Tony Atkins [RtF]",